Azure/azure-powershell/documentation/preview/README.md

 - Subscription Parameters
 - ETag Support

-The [feature Page][Features] gives more details on what has been implemented with each of these features and the [Azure Profile page][AzureProfiles] will give more details on this concept.
+The [Features page][Features] explains with more details each of the above features and the [Azure Profile page][AzureProfiles] explains the concept of profiles with more details.

+Upcoming features for Azure PowerShell are describred in the [Upcoming features in future Az 4.0 previews][Omissions]

 ## Getting started